SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     * Relational and equality operators ✔︎
     * Short-circuit nature of the logical operators && and || ✔︎
     * Expressions (kind of ✔︎)
-    * The ternary operator ✔︎
+    * The ternary conditional operator ✔︎
     * range operators ✔︎
     * The comma operator